 Sir Martyn Poliakoff CBE FRS

 Martyn Poliakoff is a global leader in the field of green chemistry with a specific interest in the applications of supercritical fluids.
 These highly compressed gases possess properties of gases and liquids that permit interesting chemical reactions without the need for organic solvents, which endanger both health and the environment.
+He is a Research Professor in Chemistry at the University of Nottingham, where he started as a Lecturer in Inorganic Chemistry in 1979.

 Martyn is widely recognised thanks to his participation in a series of YouTube videos, The Periodic Table of Videos.
 This popular science project introduces the general public to the chemical elements of the periodic table.
 He received a knighthood in 2015 — the culmination of his pursuit of excellence in research, his service as an ambassador for UK science and his public outreach work.